Snowpiercer (TV series)

 While in development at TNT for over three years, the series faced numerous production issues and delays arising from creative differences between the series' producers and the network.
-The series remained in development hell until May 2019, when it was announced that the series would instead air on TNT's sister network TBS for a release in the second quarter of 2020 and that it had already been renewed for a second season.
+The series remained in development hell until May 2019, when it was announced that it would instead air on TNT's sister network TBS in the second quarter of 2020 and that it had already been renewed for a second season.
 However, in September 2019, the decision to change networks was reversed.

 Prior to studio shutdowns that occurred due to the outbreak of the COVID-19 pandemic in the United States, most of the second season's production was completed.
 The second season premiered on January 25, 2021.
-In January 2021, ahead of the second-season premiere, the series was renewed for a third season which premiered on January 24, 2022.
-In July 2021, ahead of the third-season premiere, the series was renewed for a fourth season.
-In June 2022, ahead of the fourth season premiere, it was announced that the fourth season would be its last, being intended to make it the final scripted original series to air on TNT before the production of original programming was ceased.
-In January 2023, it was announced that the fourth season would not air on TNT at all and was in the process of moving elsewhere.
+In January 2021, the series was renewed for a third season, which premiered on January 24, 2022.
+In July 2021, the series was renewed for a fourth season.
+In June 2022, it was announced that the fourth season would be its last.
+In January 2023, it was announced that the fourth season would not air on TNT and was in the process of moving elsewhere.
+In March 2024, it was announced that AMC had picked up the fourth and final season, which premiered on July 21, 2024, and the series concluded on September 22, 2024.

-Premise
+Series overview

-Snowpiercer is set in 2026, seven years after the world becomes a frozen wasteland, and follows the remnants of humanity who have taken shelter on a perpetually moving luxury train.
+Snowpiercer is set in 2026, seven years after the world becomes a frozen wasteland due to ecocide, and follows the remnants of humanity who have taken shelter on a perpetually moving luxury train.
 Designed and built by the eccentric billionaire Mr. Wilford, the train consists of 1,001 carriages and circles the globe 2.7 times per year.
 The constant motion of the train provides energy and prevents the passengers from freezing as well.
 Since the catastrophe, the train's population has become rigidly separated by class, caught up in a revolutionary struggle against the strictly imposed social hierarchy and unbalanced allocation of limited resources.
 The show explores issues of class warfare, social injustice, and the politics of survival.